ppannuto/patpannuto.com/classes/2022/spring/cse141/index.md

 ### Schedule

-Lectures are Tue/Thr from 15:30 to 16:50 US/Pacific, in P416 WEST (the tents between Mandeville Ln and the Library Walk).<br/>
+Lectures are Tue/Thr from 15:30 to 16:50 US/Pacific, in P416 WEST (the tents between Mandeville Ln and the Library Walk).

+Discussion is Wed from 18:00 to 18:50 US/Pacific, in P416 EAST (the tents between Mandeville Ln and the Library Walk).

 #### Office Hours